 If you can sew- you already know how to make an apron!
 All you really need are beginning sewing skills, fabric and some sewing supplies.
-You don't even need an apron pattern to make a basic apron.
+Let me give you a quick run-down on what you need to make that apron.

 Apron Patterns- Make time to visit a pattern counter at your local fabric store.
 Browse the pattern books.
 You'll find a cute apron sewing pattern that's perfect for you!

 Vintage apron patterns- Finding a vintage apron pattern is easy.
 There are over 100 years of old apron patterns... many from companies you've never heard of before.
 Sewing with vintage apron patterns is a little different than using modern apron patterns.
 Here's tips about how to make an apron with a vintage apron pattern.

 Make one without a pattern– Relax!
 Aprons can be really easy to sew.
 A square or rectangle and an apron string or tie makes a great waist apron.

 Free apron patterns- I have a large collection of vintage sewing patterns from the 1900s thru now.
 Some of the patterns for aprons are okay to share without violating the designers copyright.
 I'll take a look and see if I can share any of these as a free apron pattern!

 Sewing tools and supplies- The apron pattern you choose will tell you how much fabric and what notions for sewing (thread, trim, etc.) you'll need to complete your project.

 Sewing machine- I'm not very modern-sewing-machine savvy; my three machines are old, retro, vintage, and antique!
 I prefer machines with solid metal parts.
 Only my Babylock serger is less than 50 years old!
 But if your budget permits, go sewing machine shopping to see what's out there!